gsilano/CrazyS/README.md

 Language: English
 ```

-Installation Instructions - Ubuntu 20.04 with ROS Neotic and Gazebo 11
+Installation Instructions - Ubuntu 20.04 with ROS Noetic and Gazebo 11
 -----------------------------------------------------------------------
 To use the code developed and stored in this repository some preliminary actions are needed.
 They are listed below.